klehman-rally/bldeif/README.txt

             cd to the installation root directory  eg.  /opt/local/sw/bldeif-0.9.0 python3.5 build_connector product_x.yml

+         This software requires that the configuration file reside in the config subdirectory.
+You specify the name of the file on the command line (don't specify the subdirectory in the command line argument).

       Scheduled
-         use either cron or Windows Task Scheduler make sure the environment in effect when running this software has an appropriate environment set so that you can run:
+         use either cron or launchctl or Windows Task Scheduler make sure the environment in effect when running this software has an appropriate environment set so that you can run:
                python3.5 $BLDEIF/build_connector your_config_file_name.yml

             where $BLDEIF is the reference to an environment variable containing the fully qualified path to the directory where the software is installed.
 Here's an example:
-            If you unzipped the package in /opt/local/sw, then your BLDEIF would be set like this: export BLDEIF=/opt/local/sw/bldief-0.9.0
+            If you unzipped the package in /opt/local/sw, then your BLDEIF would be set like this: export BLDEIF=/opt/local/sw/bldeif-0.9.0

   Time File
-      In normal operation, the connector writes a "time file" whose name is based on the configuration file name.
-Example: If the configuration file name is 'product_x.yml' then the associated "time file" name would be 'product_xtime.file'.
+      In normal operation, the connector writes a "time file" (in the "base" installation directory) whose name is based on the configuration file name.
+      Example: If the configuration file name is 'product_x.yml' then the associated "time file" name would be 'product_x_time.file'.
 The content of the "time file" is a single line containing a human readable date/time stamp value in the format 'YYYY-MM-DD hh:mm:ss Z'.
 The value represents the timestamp of the last Jenkins jobs considered (after some negative value adjustment to insure no Jenkins jobs